mahouboy23/IB-notes/web app.md

     - List of students for 11th and 12th grade.
     - Access to specific class details.
     - Levels chosen (HL)
-    - shows the subject (for each teacher user shows there subject)
+    - shows the subject (for each teacher user shows only there subject)
 - **Structure:**
-    - Class list component displaying classes.
+    - Class list component displaying (two) classes with each having the table of students.

 ### 4. **Grade Input page:**